funficient/jamstackblog/src/blog/2022-06-29-are-we-ready-for-defi.md

 This is a tricky one and more complex for what my current skill level permits in terms of internet security.
 So let’s stick to what I do know and what it means to the average user out there.

-A bank is pretty safe and hacking a bank a low probability as most banks still run on mainframe systems (or did last time I checked) of which the people who work there don’t understand it all, let alone an outsider.
+A bank is pretty safe from a physical perspective.
+Hacking a bank has a low probability as most banks still run on mainframe systems (or did last time I checked).
 If I loose my card or my wallet is stolen, I simply report it, pay a small penalty and it is resolved.
 When I forget my pin, I simply reset it.
 No problem.

-In the DeFi world it’s not so easy.
-There’s no number you can call when you forget your pin and if you make the wrong payment by accident, no turning back.
-It’s also more probable that it will be hacked and when this happens, there’s no-one to call to correct the injustice.
-Simply count your losses and move on.
+Banks also generally will honor the money in your account and unless everyone wants to withdraw their funds at the same time, you are guaranteed of getting your money back.
+Theoretically.

+In the DeFi world it’s not so straight forward.
+You can choose to make use of hot or cold storage, meaning on the internet (hot) or on a hardware device not connected to the internet (cold).
+You can also choose wallets and exchanges which is [custodial or non-custodial](https://blockgeeks.com/guides/custodial-vs-non-custodial-wallet/).
+A custodial service provider is similar to a bank and in effect hold your asset on your behalf, while a non-custodial option merely gives you a doorway to access your own assets on the blockchain.

+Most blockchain enthusiast will opt for a non-custodial account as there's a saying that if you don't own the private key to your crypto, it's not your crypto.
+Although it might be more convenient to entrust your assets to a service provider or exchange, it is more risky, as blockchains can be hacked and an exchange is as good as its reputation.

+If you opt for a non-custodial option, you are in full control of your assets, but as the saying goes, with great freedom comes great responsibility.
+There's no-one to call when you forget your seed phrase or account details.
+You can't reverse an accidental incorrect payment.
+And if the service provider aren't able to fulfil their promise, there's no-one to call.
+You simply have to count your losses and move on.

 That being said, there are a lot of work being done to make this private key more ‘human’ and the concept of a guardian is now available.
+There's also easier options for private keys, including facial recognition as [Zengo ](https://zengo.com/)does which doesn't require any pin or access code, simply your face.
 Personally, I’m quite happy taking responsibility for my own money knowing if something happens it is *my* mistake and not anyone else’s.

 In terms of accessibility of assets, or getting it out of safe storage, it’s *generally* easy enough when held in a bank.

 Unlucky me, however, have emigrated to another country and even though I had enough and very legal money available, struggled to get access to it in my new country due to bureaucracy and rules in my old country.
 I thought it would be a simple international transaction.
 It ended up taking weeks and a lot of paperwork.

-I also don’t think that when the banks go bankrupt they are going to care much about me, so I would be inclined to risk the online fraud and managing my own private key over trusting a centralized bank with my assets.
-Especially when the cost vs the interest ratio often results in a negative growth for assets.
-After all, if I pay for a service I would like to get some!
+Generally though, accessing your money in your own country should be straightforward and easy.

-**DeFi is thus the winner** purely because I trust mathematics and cryptography and open source code more than banks and government to treat me fairly.
+**DeFi is the winner** in this area purely because I trust mathematics and cryptography and open source code more than banks and government to treat me fairly.
+The technology is also evolving much faster than banks with easier and safer options increasing each day.

 On the downside, however, there are a lot of options to choose from and without sound advice from someone you trust, the chances of putting your money in a fraudulent crypto wallet is much higher than with the highly legislated bank industry.
 So from a comfort and ease point of view traditional banking wins but from a trust point of view DeFi wins.